GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.
+> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts